nph84/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 <img src="https://github.com/user-attachments/assets/6ed05a60-8556-4e44-a6cf-015914d9f096" height="10%" width="50%" />
 </p>
 <p>
-Create a virtual network (you can allow Azure to create it automatically as well).
+Create a virtual network (you can also allow Azure to create it automatically).
 </p>
 <br />